blanfried/Lyric-Finder/README.md

 # User Story

-When the page is loaded you are able to view the search options for artist and song.
+When the page is loaded you are able to view the interactive navbar which includes Sign up and Login options.
-When page is loaded you are able to view the interactive navbar which includes signup and login options.
-In the website you are able to search for an artist and song, the lyrics will be generated in the
+In the website you are able to search for an artist and song, the lyrics will be generated in the display box below the top 10 trending list of of artists/songs are displayed under this.
+From the navbar you can chose to navigate to the home screen or recent searches where your recent searches are saved to the local storage.

 # Screenshots